sherjeelshehzad/setredled/README.md

 The states will be exactly the same as Mode 2.

 As default, the state will stay for a certain amount of time (listed below) before switching in ms or unless changed in PuTTy.
+In order to change the configure the switching time, the user must switch SWITCH 17 *up* then wait for the state to be Red-Red 1.
+After a valid set of inputs, the user must switch SWITCH 17 *down* in order for the updated switching times to take effect,

 * Red-Red(1) / Red-Red(2): 500
 * Green-Red / Green-Red-Ped 1 / Red-Green / Red-Green-Ped 2: 6000